 Conducting a job search can be quite the process however if you use your resources and tools you may find the career of your dreams.

 Resumes are an essential part of the job search and most applications require that you have this document for submission.
-Visit the Career Services Resume Resources page to see samples and learn more about perfecting your document.
+Visit the Career & Professional Development’s Resume Resources page to see samples and learn more about perfecting your document.

 Handshake is a great place to start looking for job opportunities in the field you want to work.
 Employers seeking UW Oshkosh students to fill their vacancies post to Handshake regularly.